 Zeeshan Patel

 I am an undergraduate student at UC Berkeley studying Computer Science and Statistics.
-My main research focus is in generative computer vision and AI generalization for vision tasks.
-Currently, I am researching at Berkeley Artificial Intelligence Research (BAIR), and I am advised by PhD student Yossi Gandelsman and Professor Alexei Efros.
+My main research focuses are in generative models and AI understanding.
+I am advised by Professor Alexei Efros and Yossi Gandelsman at Berkeley Artificial Intelligence Research (BAIR).

 Email / Github